-Paula Stephan is professor of economics, Georgia State University and a research associate, National Bureau of Economic Research.
-Her research focuses on the economics of science and the careers of scientists and engineers.
-Recent work examines how bibliometric measures discourage risk taking in science, the relationship between international mobility and scientific productivity, how gender pairing between student and advisor relates to the productivity of PhD recipients and the economics of the postdoctoral position.
-She is a Fellow of the American Association for the Advancement of Science and member of the Board of Reviewing Editors, Science.
-She was named ScienceCareers’ first Person of the Year in 2012.
-Stephan is a Phi Beta Kappa Visiting Scholar for the 2018-2019 academic year.
+Economist Paula Stephan’s research focuses on the economics of science and the careers of scientists and engineers.
+Her recent work examines how bibliometric measures discourage risk taking in science, the relationship between international mobility and scientific productivity, how gender pairing between student and advisor relates to the productivity of Ph.D. recipients, and the economics of the postdoctoral position.

-Stephan currently serves on the National Academies Committee on the Next Generation of Researchers Initiative and the SUNY Research Council.
-In the recent past she served on the National Research Council’s Board of Higher Education and Workforce and the Committee to Review the State of the Postdoctoral Experience for Scientists and Engineers.
-She served on the National Advisory General Medical Sciences Council, National Institutes of Health 2005-2009 and served on the Advisory Committee of the Social, Behavioral, and Economics Program, National Science Foundation, 2001-2008 (CEOSE, 2001-2003).
+She currently serves on the National Academies Committee on the Next Generation of Researchers Initiative and the SUNY Research Council.
+She has served on the National Research Council’s Board of Higher Education and Workforce and the Committee to Review the State of the Postdoctoral Experience for Scientists and Engineers, the National Advisory General Medical Sciences Council, the National Institutes of Health, and the Advisory Committee of the Social, Behavioral, and Economics Program, National Science Foundation.

-Stephan has held visiting positions at the Max Planck Institute, Munich, Germany, KU Leuven, Leuven, Belgium, Harvard University, International Center for Economic Research, Turin, Italy, and the Wizzenschaftszentrum für Social Forschung, Berlin, Germany.
-Stephan received her undergraduate degree in economics from Grinnell College (Phi Beta Kappa) and her PhD from the University of Michigan.
+Dr. Stephan has held visiting positions at Harvard University, the Max Planck Institute in Munich, Germany, KU Leuven in Leuven, Belgium, the International Center for Economic Research in Turin, Italy, and the Wizzenschaftszentrum für Social Forschung, Berlin, Germany.
+She holds degrees from Grinnell College (Phi Beta Kappa) and the University of Michigan.